yarax/safe-arithmetics/README.md

 # Safe arithmetics

-Small lib to perform arithmetic operations on Maybe types in JavaScript
+A small library to perform safe arithmetic operations in JavaScript.
+The behavior is similar to Maybe monad: if the value can be applied to function - it applies, otherwise it's `null` (Nothing) No `NaN` or unexpected results anymore

 # Usage